OpenIndiana/oi-docs/docs/contrib/roles.md

 <!-- NOTE: --> <i class="fa fa-info-circle fa-lg" aria-hidden="true"></i> **NOTE:**
 <div class="well">
 At this time the content reviewer manually publishes approved changes.
-In the future this will be fully automated using Travis-ci, where merging changes will automatically trigger a deployment of the website and all of it's contents.
+In the future this will be fully automated using Travis-ci, where merging changes will trigger a deployment of the website and all of it's contents.
 </div>